Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 as it alters the behaviour of the userCreater's execution context.
 "new" is gonna insert stuff in it automatically for us,when we run it.

-But we do need a shared store of functions for all objects creaed out of userCreater.We are gonna store the shared functions in the prototype propertyof our userCreater function.
+But we do need a shared store of functions for all objects created out of userCreater.We are gonna store the shared functions in the prototype property of our userCreater function.The [[Prototype]] or __proto__ of the new object gets linked to the prototype property of the userCreater function.
+Also if the constructor function returns non-primitive object then new will not return the newly created object.
+Benefits of this solution
+Faster to write.Often used in practice in professional code.

+Problems:
+95% of developers have no idea how it works.
+We have to uppercase the first letter of the function so we know it requires "new" to work.
+What if u run userCreater without the new keyword.Then the "this" would be the global window .By just looking at the code , we can't be sure that we need to use the function along with the "new" keword

 __proto__ vs prototype
 The objects that you create have a __proto__ property which is a getter/setter for the object's [[Prototype]] although it is not recommended